 Very good overall! you can add a border around the card and higher line height and spacing through the content.
 Congrats!

-Marked as helpful0 - @fraserjubbSubmitted about 2 months agoWhat are you most proud of, and what would you do differently next time?
+Marked as helpful0 - @fraserjubbSubmitted 2 months agoWhat are you most proud of, and what would you do differently next time?

 - This was my first Frontend Mentor challenge!
 Feels great finally reaching this stage in my learning journey.